FbW-22-E04/browser-calculator-ItanglishDev/README.md

 Description:

-- The user will be able to input two numbers for which they would like to do two types of calculations: Basic Arithmatic and Special Operations.
+- The user will be able to input two numbers for which they would like to do two types of calculations: Basic Arithmetic and Special Operations.

-- Basic arithmatic will involve addition, subtraction, multiplication and division.
+- Basic arithmetic will involve addition, subtraction, multiplication and division.

 - Special operations will deal with the calculation of modulo.

 - As soon as the users input the numbers, they will see an immediate result on the page as an outcome of the operation.